RebelGuy/chat-mate/projects/server/readme.md

 - `400`: When the required query parameters have not been provided.

 ### `PATCH /livestream`
-Sets the active public livestream.
-Note that an active livestream cannot be set if another one is already active.
+Sets the active Youtube livestream.
+Note that an active Youtube livestream cannot be set if another one is already active.
 Please deactivate the existing one first (see below).

 Request data (body):
-- `livestream` (`string | null`): *Required.* The livestream link or id to set as active.
+- `livestream` (`string | null`): *Required.* The Youtube livestream link or id to set as active.
 If `null`, the active stream will be deactivated.

 Returns data with the following properties:
-- `livestreamLink` (`string | null`): The new livestream link.
+- `livestreamLink` (`string | null`): The new Youtube livestream link.

 Can return the following errors:
 - `400`: When the request data is not sent, or is formatted incorrectly.
-- `422`: When an active livestream already exists.
+- `422`: When an active Youtube livestream already exists.

 ## User Endpoints
 Path: `/user`.